Eye Care and Glasses in Boise, Idaho

 Single vision lenses are ideal for those with myopia, presbyopia, and astigmatism.
-Nowadays, lenses are digitally surfaced— meaning that the eye doctor, Dr. Jeffrey C. Johnson, will take specific measurements to optimize your lenses for your unique visual needs.
+Nowadays, lenses are digitally surfaced— meaning that the eye doctor, Jeffrey C. Johnson, O. D., will take specific measurements to optimize your lenses for your unique visual needs.
 Compare this to having your suit customized and tailored according to your measurements versus buying a suit off the rack.
 The obvious choice is clear!

 Goodbye bifocals and hello progressives!
 Progressive lenses are an amazing piece of engineering, as they allow multiple vision fields to be incorporated into a single lens.
 That is, you see clearly both near and far and seamlessly transition at distances in between.
 Unlike bifocals, these lenses don’t have a line separating near and distance prescriptions — progressive lenses blend the prescriptions.
 This increases comfort and is an obvious choice for those who switch from activity to activity— such as driving to reading something close up.
 Furthermore, these lenses provide a sleek, sharp and youthful appearance.

 We live in a digital world and extended screen time is rapidly becoming the norm.
 When working at your computer for any length of time, it’s not uncommon to experience blurred vision, eye strain, red eyes, and other symptoms.
 Many try to compensate for their blurred vision by leaning forward, or by tipping their head to look through the bottom portion of their glasses.